port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/boolean.md

 - Is environment locked for deployments;
 - Should environment perform nightly shutdown;
-- Should environment perform morning startup;
+- Does service handle PII;
 - Is environment public;
 - etc.